-We continue to look forward to the completion of the undergrounding of the Collins Avenue utility distribution wires over the next year, and the commencement of undergrounding in Golden Shores.
+We continue to look forward to the final steps to completion of the undergrounding of the Collins Avenue utility distribution wires over the next year, and the commencement of undergrounding in Golden Shores.
 The installation of the new streetlights in Golden Shores has begun.
 We have upgraded the stormwater pump station in the Golden Shores neighborhood, and the planning continues for an improved storm drainage system in the Central Island area.
-Plans are completed for the 180th Street Pedestrian Bridge over Collins Avenue, which will be out to bid shortly.
-The planning will now start for the 174th Street Pedestrian Bridge over Collins Avenue into Samson Oceanfront Park.

 We also look forward to the upgrading and restoration of our streetscape, including landscaping and decorative brick sidewalks along Collins Avenue.
+We are also focusing on numerous pedestrian safety initiatives including the hiring of ten additional police officers.

-The following projects were completed during 2020:
+The following projects were completed during 2021: